Iranians despair over nuclear deal confrontation

 Iran confirmed on Monday it had enriched uranium to a purity beyond that allowed by the pact.
 Trump, who ordered air strikes last month only to cancel them minutes before impact, has warned Iran’s leaders ‘to be careful’.
 Since May, he has tightened sanctions with the aim of halting Iran’s oil exports entirely, depriving it of its main source of revenue.

 “Yes, life is difficult because of the sanctions.
-Yes, I think this (nuclear) program is too costly for Iranian people,” said Firouzeh, 43, a housewife in the city of Babolsar, reached by telephone.
+Yes, I think this (nuclear) programme is too costly for Iranian people,” said Firouzeh, 43, a housewife in the city of Babolsar, reached by telephone.

 “But no matter what the reason is, I am against my country being attacked,” she said.
 Like others interviewed, she asked that only her first name be used due to sensitivities.